-Early help means providing support as soon as a problem emerges at any point in a child's life.
+Early help meanssupport for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
 In the first instance, staff should discuss early help requirements with the DSL.

 Our schools are committed to using the Early Help process to support children and their families and we will take on the role of Lead Practitioner where this is deemed to be appropriate.
 We have staff that are trained in delivering early help support and using the early help system.
 If we require an additional Early Help service for a family, we will compete an assessment.